cossalter18/react-chat/README.md

-# react-instant-chat-tutorial
+# react-instant-chat

-A skeleton version of the react-instant-chat app.
-It contains no React code and allows the reader to follow along with the tutorial located on the CoderFactory blog
+This React Chat was built to gain experience and for possible use for a client project.

 To start the app, run: